n8n-io/n8n-docs/docs/nodes/credentials/SSH/README.md

 # SSH

-You can use these credentials to authenticate the following nodes with SMTP.
+You can use these credentials to authenticate the following nodes:
 - [SSH](../../nodes-library/core-nodes/SSH/README.md)

 ## Prerequisites